-The sentiments made by United Transformation Movement (UTM) leader Saulos Klaus Chilima to create one million jobs if elected next year have been put on a spotlight with opposing views from sectors of the economy.
+The sentiments made by United Transformation Movement (UTM) leader Saulos Klaus Chilima to create one million jobs if put to power in next year have been put on a spotlight with opposing views from sectors of the economy.

-At the launch of his movement at Masintha ground in Lilongwe, Chilima in his 12-point plan, promised the jobs which in essence means 83 000 jobs in a month and 2 700 jobs in a day.
+At the launch of his movement recently Chilima, in his 12-point plan which he delivered at a rally, promised the jobs which in essence means 83 000 jobs in a month and 2 700 jobs in a day.

-But economic commentators and industry insiders argue that the fact that the Malawi’s economy is not diversified with productivity still low is enough reason for the country to continue failing to produce jobs arguing plans to create more jobs in the economy should accompany economic diversification.
+But economic commentators and industry insiders argue that the fact that Malawi’s economy is not diversified with productivity still low is enough reason for the country to continue failing to produce jobs arguing plans to create more job in the economy should accompany economic diversification.

-Speaking in an interview, Chancellor College economics professor Ben Kaluwa noted that unless the country boosts productivity by diversifying the economy creating a million jobs is wishful thinking.
+Speaking separately, Chancellor College economic professor Ben Kaluwa noted unless the country boosts productivity by diversifying the economy creating a million jobs is just some wishful thinking.

 “Talk of diversifying the economy first before talking about creating such number of jobs.
 We are not saying creating a million jobs is not possible in Malawi but taking from the state of affairs, it could take more than what we think to achieve this,” he said.

-“For instance, the energy sector needs serous scrutiny because no serious investor can come to invest in the country in its current status but also the education sector needs some reforms to feed the growing industry with the skilled labour.”
+“For instance the energy sector need serous scrutiny because no serious can come to invest in the country in its current but also the education sector needs some reforms to feed the growing industry with the skilled labour.”

 In neighbouring Zambia, Tanzania and Zimbabwe, unemployment is also an issue though relatively lower compared to Malawi.

-For instance, in Tanzania, unemployment rate stands at around 10.3 percent as at 2015 , 7.79 percent in Zambia and in Zimbabwe it is at 5.6 percent.
+For Instance in Tanzania unemployment stands at around 10.3 percent as at 2015 , 7.79 percent in Zambia and in Zimbabwe it is at 5.6 percent.

-The 2018 Malawi Annual Economic Report shows that the country has a total workforce of 5.5 million people.
-The private sector creates more jobs in the economy at 300 000 compared to 200 000 jobs in the public sector.
+But according to the 2018 Annual Economic Report Malawi has a total workforce of 5.5 million people.
+The private sector is however reported to account for more jobs in the economy at 300 000 compared to 200 000 jobs in the public sector.